phetsims/qa/doc/qa-book.md

 The translator submits a clone of an existing translation.

 Email the translator letting them know that we already have a translation in that language (provide URL) and ask them to instead “Request Collaboration” on the existing translation.

+#### Other Possible Cases

+If you feel that a translation does not fit one of these cases for one reason or another, ask Katie.
+Oliver may also be able to help, especially if a decission about publishing needs to be made.

 ***